-In short, the solution requires five basic pieces of video conferencing hardware and a software platform to tie everything together.
+In short, the solution requires a few basic pieces of video conferencing hardware and a software platform to tie everything together.
 Each piece of hardware will have an important role in your conference room AV experience.

 The first piece of video conferencing hardware is the display.
 The display acts as a “window,” and allows you to see the party you are communicating with.
-In a business environment, it is best to use professional grade HD LCD Displays in your conference room or boardroom instead of their consumer counterparts.
+In a business environment, it is best to use professional grade LCD Displays in your conference room or boardroom instead of their consumer counterparts.
+We’re also seeing Direct-View LED displays finding their way into meeting rooms.
 Depending on how you want to use your video conferencing system, your integrator may recommend a second display to allow for content sharing while still viewing far-end participants.

 The camera allows the group you are communicating with to see your team.
 This is mounted either above or below the display depending on where participants will be in the room (your AV integrator can provide a recommendation on camera location).
 The goal is to make the experience as natural as possible.

 Users will communicate with the other party via their microphone and speakers.
-This can be incorporated into a single piece of hardware or stand-alone technologies for large conference rooms.
-You can learn more about conference room audio here.
+This can be incorporated into a single piece of hardware or stand-alone technologies for large conference rooms. .

 A codec takes audio or video feed, compresses and transmits the data over a network.
 The Codec can be a piece of hardware or software depending on use and compatibility.
 For your project, we will discuss options, pros and cons of different platforms and provide a recommendation that aligns with your business needs.